Dima-369/jjui/README.md

 "test" = { shell = "echo hi", show = "diff" }
 ```

+- Add `order` support to `custom_commands`.
+Lower number means to shop at top of custom commands dialog.
 - Add `copy_git_diff` custom command to copy the uncolored git diff to clipboard when in diff mode.
 - Allow to specify `[keys.diff_mode]` in `config.toml` to customize keybindings in diff mode.
 Set to this by default: